CloudVE/mgmt/weekly-meetings-agenda.md

 Gitter channel](https://gitter.im/galaxyproject/FederatedGalaxy?utm_source=share-link&utm_medium=link&utm_campaign=share-link), we'll use the following meeting URL: https://zoom.us/j/3980033400.

+## 2019-06-218
+- Tools to be tested for Mo workshop
+- Mulled containers discussion
+- Re-setting priorities for the next week

 ## 2019-06-04
 - All hands on deck: interactive K8s job execution debugging with the chart